DruPro/Gravil/README.md

 ![alt text](Logo/PebbleJS.png)

-Great, thanks for the details!
-Based on the information you’ve provided, here’s a draft README file for your project:

 # Pebble.js
 Pebble.js is a visual IDE designed to revolutionize how web applications are built by using nodes or "pebbles" as fundamental building blocks.
 Our goal is to offer an open-source, extensible, and flexible platform that allows developers to create web applications with a visual approach while avoiding the pitfalls of spaghetti code.